 FIFDH visits Geneva's prisons

-For the past five years, the FIFDH has been actively involved with vulnerable or marginal populations in the Geneva region, with workshops and screenings specially designed for these audiences.
+For the past six years, the FIFDH has been actively involved with vulnerable populations in the Geneva region, with workshops and screenings specially designed for these audiences.

 A competitive film section, an introduction to cinema and four special juries: the FIFDH programs an official selection of documentaries especially chosen for incarcerated people and adolescents of the HUG's hôpital de jour.